 In a recent letter to Deven McGraw, Deputy Director for Health Information Privacy at the Office of Civil Rights (OCR), congressmen Ted Lieu and Will Hurd urged OCR to focus on certain issues in its forthcoming guidance on how health care organizations should respond to ransomware attacks.
 As explained in the letter, the threat posed by ransomware is that it “executes itself as an encrypted lock around one or more servers, storage devices, applications or files,” thereby preventing health care organizations from accessing or performing certain functions involving health records.
-Ransomware attacks are therefore unlike many conventional breaches, in that they do not involve privacy threats but rather involve a barrier to health care providers’ access to critical health information necessary for their operations and to treat patients, especially when it comes to ailments like liver cancer.
+Ransomware attacks are therefore unlike many conventional breaches, in that they do not involve privacy threats but rather involve a barrier to urgent care providers’ access to critical health information necessary for their operations and to treat patients, especially when it comes to ailments like liver cancer.